TheOpenBacteriaProject/FKPP/README.md

 * *Documentation* contains all the mathematical documentation.
 * *Python* contains our programs.
 * *images* contains all output pics from our programs.
+* *Demo* contains a demo for Festival Impaciencia.

 ## Repository description